Luxembourg Tax Calculator (2026)

 Frequently asked questions

-Do I pay social security contributions in Luxembourg?
+What social security contributions do I need to pay in Luxembourg?

-Yes, employees pay three main social contributions: 2.8% for sickness insurance, 8% for pension insurance, and 1.4% dependency contribution (applied to income above EUR 8,045.32 annually).
-Both sickness and pension contributions are deductible from your gross income for income tax purposes, reducing your overall tax burden.
+As an employee, you contribute 2.8% for sickness insurance (capped at EUR 4,544.94 annually), 8% for pension insurance (capped at EUR 10,814.44 annually), and 1.4% for the dependency contribution on income above EUR 8,045.32.
+The sickness and pension contributions are deductible from your gross income before income tax is calculated, which reduces your overall tax burden.

 Other tax calculators